 In this throw away age, when all the furniture we own is assembled and not built, we are pleased to offer an opportunity to spend some precious time learning how to use ageless tools to make something everlasting from wood.

-Using a mixture of vintage hand tools and modern power tools, experienced crafts(wo)men Andy Nicholl or Ruth Thompson will guide and inspire you as they teache age old techniques in carpentry.
+Using a mixture of vintage hand tools and modern power tools, experienced craftsman Andy Nicholl will guide and inspire you as he teaches age old techniques in carpentry.
 As you begin making objects traditionally constructed from seasoned pine, you will learn how to use and care for chisels, saws, planes and spoke-shaves.
-Andy and Ruth are both passionate about carpentry and craftsmanship.
-They conveys their skilful practical experience with light-hearted patience.
+Andy is passionate about carpentry and craftsmanship.
+He conveys his skilful practical experience with light-hearted patience.

 Students will work on a variety of exercises – designed to incorporate simple to advanced joints, adhesives and tools that build confidence and independence.

-Over five, six or twelve weeks, we will cover many aspects of traditional carpentry tuition.
+Over twelve weeks, we will cover many aspects of traditional carpentry tuition.
 There will be lots of practical exercises in each session.

 – Introducing basic tools.
 Equipping a toolbox for home carpentry.